rrb5068/rtmp-streaming/README.md

 * The front-end uses an Adobe Flash-based plugin called [FlowPlayer](https://flowplayer.org/latest/)
 * I purposely included the video download task so that the server is actually streaming the video file locally
 	* In the future, I would include the video file in the repository using GitHub's new [LFS system](https://github.com/early_access/large_file_storage).
 And if I felt like paying money, Amazon S3 would be way more convenient for a project like this

+## Troubleshooting
+* I went to http://192.168.50.1:8080/ and nothing came up
+	* It's possible that Vagrant did something different for the VirtualBox interface.
+	* Run `ifconfig | grep 192` and try navigating to port 8080 on that interface instead
+* Vagrant gave me this message: "Vagrant cannot forward the specified ports on this VM..."
+	* The current Vagrantfile configures port forwarding for ports 8080 (web) and 1935 (rtmp)
+	* You may have another Vagrant instance running on this interface that is occupying one of those ports
+	* Open VirtualBox and see if any other VMs running conflict with this
+* I hate that you chose the Toy Story 3 trailer for the demo video
+	* There is no hope for you